kagandikmen/clairvoyant/README.md

 ![aspect_ratio_plot](docs/cv/eval/effect_of_image_aspect_ratio.svg)

 **Figure 2:** Plot displaying how performance (in cycle counts) and acceleration (in percentage) offered by clairvoyant's in-hardware image super-resolution change for different image aspect ratios for any given image size.
-The enhanced images are all square and grayscale.
+The enhanced images are all grayscale.

 ## Regeneration Quality